Course-Brains/roguelike/COMMANDS.md

 Relative positioning specific: If a relative position is marked as optional, then unless otherwise stated, the default is the position of the selector
+If "..." is within the argument list, it means that the arguments are expanded in a way that the reader is supposed to be able to figure out.

 ==============================================================================